Rawalpindi–Islamabad Metrobus

-The system uses e-ticketing and an Intelligent Transportation System, where the Red Line is managed by the Punjab Mass Transit Authority while the rest are being managed by the Capital Development Authority (CDA).
+The system uses e-ticketing and an Intelligent Transportation System, where the Red Line is managed by the Punjab Mass Transit Authority (PMTA) while the rest are being managed by the Capital Development Authority (CDA).

+On 25 November 2023, CDA announced that it would be importing 160 buses from China, to operate on routes defined by CDA and operated by NRTC.
+One batch was set to arrive on January while the other to arrive in February/March.
+On 7 January the first batch of 30 buses arrived in Islamabad.
+On 1 April a batch of 30 buses was from China to be received from Karachi and reach Islamabad in three weeks.
+On 22 May a batch had arrived in Karachi.
+On 4 June 2024 a batch of 30 buses was received in Islamabad.

 History

-Public transport in Islamabad and Rawalpindi was never been a viable option for commute.
+Public transport in Islamabad and Rawalpindi was never a viable option for commute.
 Local transport routes existed, but many parts of the city weren't connected to the center of Rawalpindi–Islamabad Metropolitan areas.
 Therefore, after the completion of the Lahore Metrobus, plans for a similar project in the Rawalpindi–Islamabad Metropolitan area were made.